 3. One of the following from a regionally accredited college/university in the US: (a) a bachelor's degree or higher; (b) at least 90 semester hours of undergraduate coursework with a cumulative GPA of 3.0 or higher on a 4.0 scale; (c) at least 12 semester hours of graduate coursework with a cumulative GPA of 3.0 or higher on a 4.0 scale.

 A minimum score of 55 on the Test of Spoken English (TSE) or Speaking Proficiency English Assessment Kit (SPEAK) is also required for teaching assistants.

-For TOEFL information and test dates at ASU contact University Testing Service
+The TOEFL exam is the only exam offered through ASU University Testing.
+For TOEFL information and test dates at ASU contact University Testing Service.

 For general information about the TOEFL, Test of Written English and TSE, contact the Educational Testing Service.

 Important Notice to Current Students: In order for international students to maintain good standing for their VISAs, they must take a minimum of 9 credit hours per semester (i.e., 3 classes), 6 of which should be face-to-face classes.